 Community Concerns:

-Storms along the African Great Lakes can bring torrential rainfall, lightning, hail, and/or high winds, producing hazards which pose a major threat to the local population and infrastructure.
+Storms along the African Great Lakes can bring torrential rainfall, lightning, hail, and/or high winds, producing hazards that pose a major threat to the local population and infrastructure.

-The affected areas have the highest population density in all of Africa due to the vital economic opportunities in the fields of fishing, tourism, and agriculture the lakes create.
+The affected areas have the highest population density in all of Africa due to the vital economic opportunities of fishing, tourism, and agriculture that the lakes provide.

 Families in nearby countries depend on the African Great Lakes as a major food source.
 Fish caught in the lakes can account for up to 70% of the protein consumed by families in some areas.